KiandaBPM/docs/content/docs/low-code/templating-basics.md

 }
 ```

-A dot notation can be used to access the nested property as follows:
+A dot notation can be used to access the property of the 'person' object as follows:

 `<p>{{person.firstname}} {{person.surname}}</p>`